nessig/topic-models-and-nmf/README.md

 # Inferring latent topic-word distributions using nonnegative matrix factorization

-Reviews the method and python implementation of a topic modeling algorithm.
+Reviews the method and python implementation of a highly efficent topic modeling algorithm that works with correlated topics.